imindrajit/Udacity-CarND-Advanced-Lane-Finding/README.md

 # Steps 6 and 7 ( Project polygon on original image )

 Project the polygon image from above step on the original image.
 The code is available in **cell no. - 11**.
 Also, radius of curvature and position of the car in the image is obtained using **cell no. - 13**.
 This code is the same as that given in udacity lectures.
-Radiud of curvature and position of the car are embedded into the image using *cv2.putText()* function.
+Radius of curvature and position of the car are embedded into the image using *cv2.putText()* function.
 This piece of code is in **cell no. - 15**.

 Original Image             |  Final Output Image :-------------------------:|:-------------------------: